-What Financial lessons would you “Do-Over”?
+What financial lessons would you “do-over”?

 “We don’t make mistakes; we create life experiences.” – Unknown

 I’m a big believer in the concept that everything happens for a reason.
 Sometimes that reason becomes clear later in life, sometimes it doesn’t but, for me, trusting that even the worst experiences are part of a bigger plan makes the tough times easier to handle and the good times all the more enjoyable.
 I’m not sure if it’s the changing of the season or the fact that my 40th birthday is slowly creeping up on me but I’ve been thinking a lot lately about the experiences I’ve had and the financial lessons I’ve learned along the way.
 I wouldn’t say that I have any serious regrets but there are definitely some key financial habits I wish I’d adopted earlier and some holes that I would like to have side-stepped rather than fallen into.
 I saw a quote once that read, “Have you ever stopped to consider that perhaps your sole purpose in life is to serve as a warning to others?”
-I think that “sole purpose” might be pushing it a little far, but if I had the ability to stage an Ebenezer Scrooge style intervention as the “Ghost of Sarah yet-to-come”, these are the things I might encourage my 16 year old self to “do-over” a little differently:
+I think that “sole purpose” might be pushing it a little far, but if I had the ability to stage an Ebenezer Scrooge style intervention as the “Ghost of Sarah yet-to-come”, these are the things I might encourage my 16-year-old self to “do-over” a little differently:

-1. Save More.
-Spend Less.
+1. Save more.
+Spend less.

 So many of the challenges I faced in my 20s and 30s could have been avoided altogether if I’d had more savings and less debt.
-Understanding (and consistently applying) core financial concepts such as the “rule of 72” and “pay yourself first” along with a strong money management system would have made many of life’s curve balls less devastating and sped up my recovery time.
+Understanding (and consistently applying) core financial concepts such as the “rule of 72” and “pay yourself first” along with a strong money management system would have made many of life’s curveballs less devastating and sped up my recovery time.
 Choosing to pay attention to my Dad’s assertion that “it’s only a bargain if you wanted it before you went into the store” might also have helped keep more of my hard-earned money in my pocket!
-Good money management isn’t rocket science, it’s pocket science!
+Good money management isn’t rocket science, it’s rocket science!

-2. Use Credit Wisely
+2. Use credit wisely

 Credit can be a blessing and a curse.
 Used wisely it can help you finance a home, fund business opportunities and earn you a myriad of “rewards” through loyalty programs and incentives.
 Used with careless abandon and a chronic lack of understanding, it can sink your prospects of a sound financial future faster than quicksand.
 The debt-hole is easily dug, seriously difficult to get out of and its effects can last a long time.
 Had I known at 16 what I know now, my choices (and their consequences) would have been dramatically different.
 Teaching kids about credit, and how to manage it effectively, is fundamental to their financial success, especially in the society we live in today which encourages us to live beyond our means and makes it far too easy for us to do so.